The best in the world

 Jokowi supporters try to prevent anti-Jokowi activist from entering Batam

-The most famous jewelry brands in the world
+The highest paid writers in the world

 2020